Deer Creek Morris Men of San Francisco Bay

 murky enough to delight folklorists; there are well over 200 morris teams in North America currently.
 The pipe and tabor is the oldest traditional accompanying instrument.

-and Fool of the Deer Creek Men
+Dick is the Squire (manager) and Fool of the Deer Creek